AgriSafe Learning

 Objectives: At the end of this webinar, participants will be able to:

-- Recognize AgrAbility, their resources and the people they serve
+- Recognize AgrAbility, their resources, and the people they serve

-- Identify strategies for how to prevent traffic injuries,
+- Identify strategies for how to prevent traffic injuries

-- List risk factors related to ageing
+- List risk factors related to aging

 Intended audience: Farmers/ranchers and those that support them, and anyone who drives